-NATIONAL LUTHERAN COUNCIL-COLLEGE LUTHERAN CHURCH
+NATIONAL LUTHERAN COUNCIL-UNIVERSITY LUTHERAN CHURCH

-The Lutheran Student Association meets every Sunday evening at 7:30.
-Student members of the congregation sponsor discussion groups, Bible studies, socials, and other activities during the week.
-The lounge is open daily from 10 a.m. to 10 p.m. for study and relaxation.
+The Lutheran Student Association meets every Sunday evening at 6:30.
+Student members of the congregation sponsor socials and discussions, sing in the choirs, usher, teach, and serve on the Church Council.
+The student lounge is open daily from 8 a.m. to 11 p.m. for study and relaxation.
+The church is open at all hours for prayer and meditation.

-The Rev. Herbert C. Wolf is Pastor.
-Services are Sundays at 8:30, 9:30 and 11 a.m.
-Student classes are held Sundays at 11.
+The Rev. Herbert C. Wolf and Charles Klinksick are the pastors.
+Services are held Sundays at 9:00, 10:15, and 11:30 a.m.
+Student classes are held Sundays at 11:30.
 Holy Communion is taken at all church festivals and Wednesdays at 7 a.m., followed by breakfast at 7:30.